dimforge/ncollide/docs/collision_detection_pipeline.md

 former require a structure to be instantiated.
 This structure can then be re-used over time with the same shapes but with different positions and proximity margins.
-This allows the proximity detector to perform significant optimizations if the positions change slowly over time − this is usually called _temporal coherence_.
+This allows the proximity detector to perform significant optimizations if the positions change only slowly over time − this is usually called _temporal coherence_.
 A persistent proximity detector must implement the `narrow_phase::ProximityDetector` trait.

 | Method | Description |